On a classification of irreducible periodic diffeomorphisms on surfaces which commute with certain involution

 \begin{prop} If $\bar{f}=h_{4,1}$, then $G$ is conjugate to either of $\langle h_{8,1} \rangle$ or $\langle h_{8,5} \rangle$. \end{prop}

-\begin{proof} We can see that $G$ is cyclic in all three cases in Lemma \ref{lem:4}.
-Indeed, since $\opn{ord} (\bar{f}) = 4$, and the period of branch points is either $1$ or $2$, we can see that the cardinality of the isotropy group of every branch point is even.
+\begin{proof} Let $q$ be the projection $\Sigma_g \to \Sigma_g / G$.
+We can see that $G$ must be cyclic in all three cases in Lemma \ref{lem:4}.
+Indeed, since the order of $\bar{f}$ is equal to $4$, and the period of multiple points of $\bar{f}$ is either $1$ or $2$, we can see that the branching index of every branched point of $q$ is even.
 Then, by Lemma \ref{lem:brodd}, $G$ is cyclic.
-By Lemma \ref{lem:1}, we have that $n=8$.
+By Corollary \ref{cor:1}, we have that $n=8$.